 Best Ecommerce Platforms Summary

-Here are our top recommendations: If you’re planning on building a longstanding business, one that you plan to scale and grow, you’re going to want to choose Shopify, Bigcommerce, or Squarespace.
-Both Shopify and Bigcommerce have great app stores which can extend the functionality of your own store, giving them an edge over Squarespace.
+Here are our top recommendations: If you’re planning on building a longstanding business, one that you plan to scale and grow, you’re going to want to choose Shopify, BigCommerce, or Squarespace.
+Both Shopify and BigCommerce have great app stores that can extend the functionality of your own store, giving them an edge over Squarespace.
 Squarespace has a better theme designer and really prides itself on helping you create beautiful store designs so if the design (on a budget) is very important to you, you may want to take a closer look at Squarespace.
 If you’re a die-hard Paypal fan, you should know that Squarespace doesn’t have Paypal functionality and they also don’t have an app store so you’re limited to the sole functionalities that the platform offers.
-Again, Shopify or Bigcommerce is the better option if either of those aspects is important to you.
+Again, Shopify or BigCommerce is the better option if either of those aspects is important to you.

 If you’re planning on doing offline sales, such as opening a physical store or selling at a pop-up shop or market, you’ll want to look at Shopify.
 Shopify has a Chip & Swipe Card Reader for things like markets and pop-up shops and full-blown point of sale (POS) hardware and software if a physical storefront is in your future.

 If you’re selling digital products (like music, ebooks, etc.) you should take a look at Gumroad.
 They make things super simple to get started, however, Gumroad offers very limited customization abilities, no tax options for people living outside of the USA, and you’re not allowed to sell services/consulting on their platform.